craftsmandigital/content/hugo-minimo/_index.md

 weight: -270
 ---
 <img style="float:left" src="/images/bilde3.png" />
-Hello!
-I’m JonArne.
-Welcome to my blog.
-Here are all my posts.
-Happy reading!

 Welcome to my corner of the internet.
-My blog is the main attraction, mostly a place to document things learned.
+My [blog](./blog) is the main attraction, mostly a place to document things learned.

 {{< center >}}
 {{< text s="1.4" color="red" >}}